 10. Personnel.

 (a) Performance.
-Contractor will at all times ensure that its Personnel observe Medicine-On-Time’s work rules, policies and procedures while performing any Services on Medicine-On-Time premises, including without limit those related to integrity, confidentiality, security, Personal Data and health and safety.
+Contractor will at all times ensure that its Personnel observe Medicine-On-Time’s work rules, policies and procedures while performing any Services on Medicine-On-Time premises or interacting with Medicine-On-Time employees, including without limit those related to integrity, confidentiality, security, Personal Data and health and safety.
 Contractor’s Personnel will not remove any materials or property from Medicine-On-Time’s premises without first obtaining Medicine-On-Time’s express consent to do so.
 Upon Medicine-On-Time’s request, Contractor will immediately remove any individual assigned to perform the Services and assign a replacement with equal or greater skill than the removed individual.
 In such event, Medicine-On-Time will not be invoiced or obligated to pay for any time or expenses incurred to train and familiarize such replacement with the applicable Services engagement.
 Prior to accessing Medicine-On-Time premises or any Medicine-On-Time network(s) as part of the Services, Contractor warrants that (i) it will provide or perform (and will obtain appropriate consent to perform) a local, county and federal background investigation for each individual with such access, including a detailed examination of criminal convictions involving a dishonest act (including but not limited to fraud, theft and embezzlement) and injury or threatened injury to another person, and (ii) no items were discovered in such background investigation that could impact the performance or integrity of the Services.
 Contractor’s breach of this Section will be a material breach of the Agreement.
 Medicine-On-Time may refuse access to its premises and network(s) at any time and for any lawful reason.

 (b) Employee Non-solicitation.
 Neither party shall solicit any employee of the other party working on the Project to leave the employment of the other party during the term of this Agreement (including any extension) and for a period of one (1) year thereafter; provided, however, that nothing in this Agreement shall prohibit any employee from either party from: (1) responding to advertisements in the general media and, except to the extent that such individual was specifically encouraged to respond to such advertisements by the party seeking to hire such individual, there shall be no restrictions on the hiring of the individual employee so responding; or (2) pursuing employment opportunities with other party on his or her own initiative.